tomwh2010/PythonPhysics/README.md

 Animation of physical objects, games and such.

 Disclaimer: I am by no means a physicist.
 But I am a progammer.
 Most of the equations have been checked out... but, if they are still wrong, then drop me a line.

+Regarding status:
+Alpha: work in progress
+Beta: Nearly there
+Release: So done with that example

 # Description of each python file

 ## Introduction